-The new circular green space for all CBC users to come and socialise and relax.
-An open shared space to support an expanding, dynamic community to come together.
-Bounded by planting and seating, it is linked by pedestrian, cycle and guided bus routes to enable all regular users and visitors to come and use it easily.
+The circular green space where all CBC users may come to socialise and relax.
+An open shared area intended to support an expanding, dynamic community where it may come together.
+Bounded by planting and seating, it is linked by pedestrian, cycle and guided bus routes to enable all regular users and visitors to access it.
 It is a flexible space for both individuals to find calm and at other times for community events and activities.
-We want all organisations across the campus to work together to create new activities across the year to bring users together in inspiring ways.
+All campus stakeholders are encouraged to work together to create new activities throughout the year, to bring users together in inspiring ways.
 Big picnics, fitness and wellbeing classes, food and drink festivals, talks and events.
 It is a space for your ideas.
 If you are interested in using The Green for an activity/event, please visit here – https://cambridge-biomedical.com/amenities/

 An area of more intimate green spaces for individuals and groups to relax, escape or find inspiration.
 The Gardens combine wildflower planting, orchard trees as part of more sheltered and enclosed areas, linked with smaller pathways, lighting and sculpture.